Experience + Innocence Tour: Concert synopsis

 Several political and social issues were discussed by Bono during the concerts, from racial issues to feminism.
 These issues were also addressed through the messages displayed on the video screens during the pre-show, such as "Don't shoot", "Herstory", "Refugees welcome", "Give peace a chance", "Vote", and "None of us are equal until all of us are equal".

-During the introduction video, an MRI scan of a brain was shown as the voice of a nurse said, "Breathe in, exhale".
+Prior to the band taking the stage, "Winter Beats" by Swedish band I Break Horses was played as introduction music.
+After five shows, the song was replaced by "It's a Beautiful World" by Noel Gallagher's High Flying Birds for the rest of the tour.
+After the song was over, an introduction video featuring an MRI scan of a brain was shown as the voice of a nurse said, "Breathe in, exhale".
 On the European leg, the introduction video included footage of war-torn ruins of the European cities that the tour was visiting, interspersed with clips of Charlie Chaplin's character in the film The Great Dictator giving a speech at a mass rally about peace and tolerance.

 Each show on the North American leg opened with a trilogy of songs from Songs of Experience.
 For "Love Is All We Have Left", Bono performed on the "barricage" walkway by himself.
 During "The Blackout", the screens displayed silhouettes of the band members that Stereogum said resembled "characters in a horror movie trying to break free of a glass chamber".
 The images flickered and during the chorus revealed U2 inside the "barricage" performing the song.
 During "Lights of Home", Bono sang on the "barricage" walkway as it inclined and he reached for the titular lights.
 The visuals showed a custom particle map that morphed into a nighttime image of the city in which the concert was taking place.
 The images were captured from the International Space Station and provided by astronaut Tim Kopra, who personally shot many of them.
 For the European leg, "Love Is All We Have Left" and the accompanying AR segment were dropped from the opening sequence as a result of Treatment reworking the introduction video for Europe.

 This sequence was followed by "I Will Follow" and then a slot for a rotating song, most often "Gloria", "All Because of You", or "Red Flag Day".
 After "Beautiful Day", the band performed "The Ocean", during which Bono introduced the show's narrative.
 For a majority of the tour, the remainder of the first act reprised the "Innocence suite" from the 2015 tour relatively faithfully: "Iris (Hold Me Close)" revisited the death of Bono's mother during his childhood; "Cedarwood Road" featured him performing inside the "barricage" amidst animated visuals of his childhood street; "Sunday Bloody Sunday" revisited the violence of the Troubles during the band members' youth; and "Until the End of the World" concluded the first act.